Milla Jovovich: Music

-Jovovich released the track "The Gentleman Who Fell (Before The Court)," with an accompanying music video, as the sole single from the album.
+Jovovich released the track "The Gentleman Who Fell (Before The Court)", with an accompanying music video, as the sole single from the album.
 The music video was originally directed by Lisa Bonet and featured Harry Dean Stanton, but Jovovich, unsatisfied with the results, decided to film another video.
-The second video for "The Gentleman Who Fell," a homage to Maya Deren, was directed by Kate Garner and Paul Archard and was subsequently played on MTV.
+The second video for "The Gentleman Who Fell", a homage to Maya Deren, was directed by Kate Garner and Paul Archard and was subsequently played on MTV.
 Jovovich toured the United States and Canada during most of 1994 to promote the album, opening for Toad the Wet Sprocket, The Philosopher Kings, and Crash Test Dummies, as well as playing smaller acoustic sets.
 Jovovich had opted to perform in smaller and more intimate settings, turning down a musical appearance on Saturday Night Live.
 Jovovich has also been collaborating musically with longtime friend and musician Chris Brenner, who co-wrote with her on the Divine Comedy Album and who was the musical coordinator for the supporting tour.
 She and Brenner met in 1993 and have since worked together on several ventures.
-Following The Divine Comedy, she expressed interest in releasing a second album, having had ten songs ready for a future recording that was intended for a summer-of-1996 release.
-Despite the appearance of a lo-fi field recording, The People Tree Sessions, in 1998, Jovovich had yet to release a second album as of the late winter and early spring of 2022.
+Following The Divine Comedy, she expressed interest in releasing a second album, having had ten songs ready for a future recording that was intended for a mid-1996 release.

-In May 1999, Jovovich, along with Chris Brenner, formed an experimental band called "Plastic Has Memory," in which she wrote and composed the songs, sang, and played electric guitar.
-The band was "[m]uch heavier and darker than the vaguely Ukrainian folk-sounding elements of her first album," and it had a similar sound to a grunge and trip hop Portishead.
+In May 1999, Jovovich, along with Chris Brenner, formed an experimental band called "Plastic Has Memory", in which she wrote and composed the songs, sang, and played electric guitar.
+The band was "[m]uch heavier and darker than the vaguely Ukrainian folk-sounding elements of her first album", and it had a similar sound to a grunge and trip hop Portishead.
 "Plastic Has Memory" played about a dozen shows in Los Angeles and New York City for a potential Virgin Records album release, one of which Mick Jagger had attended.
 But though "Plastic Has Memory" was featured on Hollywood Goes Wild!, a benefit celebrity compilation album, the group never formally released any albums, and had disbanded as of 2021.